 We accepted invitations from locals to soirées, dinners, and reciprocated.
 It’s a great way to make new friends.
 I met French dog walkers, one of whom was a newly retired French teacher.
 Result!
 Every walk turned into a French lesson as I regularly murdered their language.

 A bit like osmosis, we slowly learned more and more.
 By immersing ourselves in the local community, by accident, our vocabulary extended.
 We are now discovering new phrases, colloquial terms, stuff the textbooks don’t tell you about, and how to use them, and we can chat till the cows come home.

 I regret that we’re not genuinely fluent French speakers, and I doubt we will ever be.
 But we have gained the most by working and socialising with local French folk.
 At times they still find our accents baffling, but we cherish their company and couldn’t be more grateful for their friendship."

 So if you are planning to move or spend time in France (or any foreign country), we advise you start early.
 The key is vocabulary and our top tip is that you start looking at some of your favorite films or books in French, or perhaps easier (and better for everyday words), some news channels like TV5Monde, with the 'right' accent (neutral), possibly in English to start with.

 For film and book lovers, there are many many excellent movies, le 'cinéma Français' is definitely worth exploring, we've just ordered the 1st Besson film (Subway) for Noel.
 As for French literature, where to start there's so much in every genre, perhaps with Les Misérables?

-For more stories about rural living in SW France, check Beths' excellent books (in Engish), they're a great idea for any francophile and animal lover this Christmas, it's not too late.
+For more stories about rural living in SW France, check Beths' excellent books (in Engish), they're a great idea for any francophile and animal lover at Christmas, it's not too late.